N-Bartlett/CS-230/README.md

 SNHU CS-230 Portfolio

-Briefly summarize The Gaming Room client and their software requirements.
+<bold>Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
-What type of software did they want you to design?
+What type of software did they want you to design?</bold>

 Gaming room is a 3rd party company that hired us to do a design document to port their game from its platform onto, iPhone and Andriod.